 Diagnostic imaging of the jawbones using a Cone Beam CT Scanner assists in objectively measuring the bone density surrounding the implants.
 CT scans are extremely valuable in the pre-surgical planning, as it can assess critical anatomy and areas of variable bone density that will affect the success of implant placement.
-CT scans should be used both in the planning and postsurgical phases of treatment.
+CT scans should be used in both the planning and post-surgical phases of treatment.

 Another objective method of assessing implant stability in the jawbone is by the use of the Osstell ISQÂ® device.
 Using a technique similar to a tuning fork, called Resonance Frequency Analysis (RFA), objective measurements of stability are recorded.
 Using this technique, not only can initial stability be assessed, but long term progression as well.
 The ISQ is an international standard now used by the most prominent implant surgeons.